Samuel Blythe

-Samuel Blythe, D.D. was Master of Clare College from 1678 until his death.
+Samuel Blythe was master of Clare College from 1678 until his death.

 Blythe was born in Doncaster and educated at Clare College, Cambridge.
-He became Fellow in 1658.
+He became fellow in 1658.
 He was ordained a deacon in the Church of England in 1667.
 He held livings at Everton, Bedfordshire and Newton-in-the-Isle.
-Blythe was Vice-Chancellor of the University of Cambridge between 1684 and 1685.
+Blythe was vice-chancellor of the University of Cambridge between 1684 and 1685.

 He died on 19 April 1713.